Placuna Placenta Table Lamps

 The shells (Placuna placenta) have been used for thousands of years as a glass substitute because of their durability and translucence.

-The windowpane oyster used for these lamps are often called “mother of pearl”, but that’s another shell.
+The windowpane oyster used for these lamps are often named “mother of pearl”, but that’s another shell.
 Mother of pearl is “nacre” and it’s the inside of a different shell and is not translucent.
 The outside of a pearl is from the same organic material.

 An artisan creating lamps